tSQLt-org/tSQLt/docs/user-guide/test-creation-and-execution/index.md

-# Test creation and execution
+# Test Creation and Execution
 This section describes how test cases are created and executed.

 We’re going to answer two important questions in this section, “What happens when you create a test class?” and “What happens when a test class gets executed?”